allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 ## F - Phenylalanine

-F0 -  Small group of outliers, seems to want to mutate to aliphatic hydrophobic residues.
+F0 -  Small group of outliers, seems to want to mutate to aliphatic hydrophobic residues

-F1 - Selective against charged/polar residues, tolerates aromatic and hydrophobic.
+F1 - Selective against charged/polar residues, tolerates aromatic and hydrophobic

 F2 - Most selective, tolerates tyrosine.
-Least tolerant to charged and proline.
+Least tolerant to charged and proline

 F3 - Broadly tolerant, somewhat selective against cysteine and valine?

-F1 and F2 are very intermixed in the true dendrogram, although F2's mean profile is more similar to F3's.
+F1 and F2 are very intermixed in the true dendrogram, although F2's mean profile is more similar to F3's

 ## G - Glycine